vp0000/LinRegPy/README.md

 This is a hobby project aimed at understanding the backend processes used by ML libraries such as scikit-learn and statsmodels to name a few, and is not intended for production as of now.
 Other limitations include:
 1. Inability to choose between methods for gradient descent and diagnostic tests based on user input, relying on baselines implemented internally for now.
+This also includes regression variants based on Elastic Net, which uses a combined L1 and L2-norm penalty.
 2. Inability to visualise and analyse the model through graphing options.
 3. Lack of influence analysis and ANOVA for more enhanced diagnostics.
 4. Lack of hyperparameter tuning and cross-validation, requiring the user to supply the optimal parameters by themselves.